gelokatil/gelokatil/README.md

 * AWS, Azure, Docker, all the cloud stuff :)
 * Critical thinking, decision-making and problem solving skills
 * Some Python coding
-* Experience in multiple kinds of IT technology and new technologies in general.
+* Experience in multiple kinds of IT technology and new technologies in general

 ## Collaborate 💞️